White Sox vs. Marlins Player Props Betting Odds

-Player prop bet odds for Luis Arraez, Luis Robert and others are listed when the Miami Marlins visit the Chicago White Sox at Guaranteed Rate Field on Saturday (first pitch at 2:10 PM ET).
+Player prop bet options for Andrew Vaughn, Luis Arraez and others are available when the Chicago White Sox host the Miami Marlins at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!